-Immigrants and refugees without English skills cannot begin the process of moving forward in their new life in the United States.
+Immigrants with low level English skills cannot begin the process of moving forward in their new life in the United States.

 - More than 600,000 residents are foreign born; 1 in 6 adults is an immigrant or refugee.